ghex-org/hwcart/README.md

 of ranks.
 Contrary to the MPI communicator, here it is possible to specify exactly how the in-node rank grid should look to achieve best speed and minimize off-node communication.

-## Resulting rank placement
+## Example: rank placement
-Looking at the above example, here is how the rank grid looks on a single compute node, on the socket level:
+For the topology described in [Example](#example), here is how the rank grid looks on a single compute node, on the socket level:
 ```
 Level 3 HWCART_MD_SOCKET